 Patients who have difficulties in falling asleep can be treated with zopiclone or trimipramine.
 Zolpidem may be used for patients with interrupted or shortened sleep patterns.
 Although the risk of addiction is markedly reduced compared with other benzodiazepines, only small amounts of zoplicon or zolpidem should be prescribed at a time and therapy should be limited to the period of interferon-based therapy.
-As sleeping disorders can be a symptom of depression, it is also important to identify existing depressive symptoms and to add current antidepressants with sedative effects, such as mirtazapine, as needed.
+As sleeping disorders can be a symptom of depression, it is also important to identify existing depressive symptoms and add antidepressants with sedative effects, such as mirtazapine, as needed.

-Haematological and immunologic effects
+Haematologic and immunologic effects

 Interferon-based therapy is accompanied by a marked drop in white blood cells in general, neutrophils and absolute, although not relative, CD4+ cell count.
-This change of the cellular immune system does not result in an increased number of serious infections even in HIV-coinfected patients (Fried 2002; Manns 2001; Torriani 2004).
+This change in the cellular immune system does not result in an increased number of serious infections even in HIV-coinfected patients (Fried 2002; Manns 2001; Torriani 2004).
 In general the incidence of serious infections is low (<5%) in patients on interferon-based therapy.

-G-CSF increases neutrophils in patients treated with interferon-based therapies.
-However G-CSF has not been proven to have a clinical benefit in clinical trials for this purpose and its use is off-label.
-Haemolytic anaemia induced by ribavirin is further aggravated by the myelosuppressive effect of interferon inhibiting compensatory reticulocytosis (De Franceschi 2000).
+Despite reassuring clinical data, G-CSF is not often used to correct neutropenia.
+G-CSF has not been proven efficacious in clinical trials for this purpose and its use is off-label.

+Haemolytic anaemia induced by ribavirin is further aggravated by the myelosuppressive effect of interferon that inhibits compensatory reticulocytosis (De Franceschi 2000).
 As a consequence, anaemia (<10 g/dl) is reported in up to 20% of patients (Hadziyannis 2004).
 In severe cases of anaemia dose reduction of ribavirin is required.
-In rare cases red blood cell transfusion may be necessary.
-Erythropoietin can be successfully used to correct the ribavirin-induced anaemia at least partially and to avoid ribavirin dose reduction or red blood cell transfusions.
+In rare cases, red blood cell transfusion may be necessary.
+Erythropoetin can be successfully used to correct ribavirin-induced anaemia at least partially and to avoid ribavirin dose reduction or red blood cell transfusions.
 However, prospective controlled trials have not shown an improved efficacy of hepatits C therapy in patients who take erythropoietin (Afdahl 2004; Pockros 2004; Shiffman 2007).
-At present erythropoietin is not approved for correction of ribavirin-induced anaemia in hepatitis C therapy.
+Erythropoietin is not approved for correction of ribavirin-induced anaemia in hepatitis C therapy.

-Mild to moderate thrombocytopaenia is a frequent observation in patients with advanced liver fibrosis and may complicate interferon-based therapy.
-Reduction of interferon dosing may be indicated to reverse severe thrombocytopaenia.
-In studies eltrombopag has been used successfully to increase platelet count in patients with hepatitis C associated thrombocytopaenia (McHutchison 2007).
+Mild to moderate thrombocytopenia is frequently observed in patients with advanced liver fibrosis and may complicate interferon-based therapy.
+Reduction of interferon dosing may be indicated to reverse severe thrombocytopenia.
+Eltrombopag has been used successfully in studies to increase platelet count in patients with hepatitis C-associated thrombocytopenia (McHutchinson 2007).